cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 React components can be clasified in 2 major groups depending on how they fit in the Architecture of your application, and how they interact with the App and the User:

-1) Presentational Components or just Components,  and
+1) Presentational Components or just Components present or render the user interface, they interface the communication between the User and
 2) Container Componets or Views